EriksKlotins/DV1537_OOP_CPP/README.md

 Instructions:
 - Extend the class diagram from A4 with the new classes/methods.
 - Write a short summary, max 1/2 of a page of pros and cons of using a recursion.
 Describe when one should opt for loops, and when for recursion.
-- Choose and compare 3 sorting algoritms, 1 page max.
+- Choose and compare 3 sorting algorithms, 1 page max.